masTechDeveloper/masTechDeveloper/README.md

 ### Hi, I'm Muhammad Ashir Ansari. 👋

+## I'm a Full Stack Blockchain Developer.

-- 🔭 I’m currently working on a [Corecis][website]!
+- 🔭 I’m currently working on [Corecis][website]!
-- 🌱 I’m currently learning [Blockchain Development][website]!
+- 🌱 I’m constantly learning Ethereum, Ethereum 2.0, Solana, and Polkadot.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Contribute more to Open Source projects.
+- 🥅 2022 Goals: Learn Metaverse and 3D Gaming, also Contribute to Open Source projects.

 ### Connect with me: